 The cost for the online Master of Health Administration program is determined by SIU’s Off-Campus tuition and fee structure.
 For the on-campus format, please refer to the On-Campus Tuition and Fees Calculator.
 For Off-Campus tuition, please refer to the Off-Campus Tuition and Fees Calculator for additional information.
 Some courses will require the purchase of additional software or other materials.

 Financial aid and scholarships may be available.
 Please visit the SIU Financial Aid website for more information.

-WHY OUR ONLINE MASTER OF HEALTH ADMINISTRATION PROGRAM?
+WHY OUR MASTER OF HEALTH ADMINISTRATION PROGRAM?

 Mission, Vision, and Values

 The mission of the MHA program is to prepare students for leadership roles in the healthcare industry.

 The vision of the MHA program is to increase access to a premier graduate degree that produces graduates who are academically prepared to lead the healthcare industry.

 The MHA program focuses on academic excellence by using a curriculum that meets the expectations of industry leaders and the premier accrediting body of graduate-level healthcare management education.
 The program strives to be compassionate and understanding to students by offering both on-campus and online education that assures access to a premier graduate healthcare management degree that is accessible to on-on-campus as well as place-bound and working adult students.

 - Prepare the student to practice as healthcare executives/managers by offering a balanced curriculum and quality didactic/experiential instruction.

 - Provide didactic and experiential opportunities that lead to research in educational, professional, or healthcare issues relating to health administration and/or management.